Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 Truman's declaration fueled four decades of armament and espionage against an enemy that could have been a friend.
 Indeed, it was a policy of the Truman government to arm quicker than the Soviets.
 When the Soviets detonated their first atomic bomb in 1949, Truman responded by detonating a hydrogen bomb, which he announced to the world in 1953.

 Without consulting Congress, Truman ordered troops into the Korean War in 1950.
 After a successful counter-attack against North Korean forces, China intervened on the side of the North Koreans, forcing the war into a stalemate at the 38th parallel.

 The stalemate lasted two years, with 30,000 Americans killed in action.
 Truman's approval rating dived to 22% as he attempted to blame General MacArthur.
 Eventually an armistice was signed in 1953, ending the brutal and unnecessary conflict.

 In another dictatorial move, Truman instructed his Secretary of Commerce to take control of steel mills that were inactive due to labor disputes.
-Truman claimed he needed the raw materials for the Korean War effort.
-A group of 9 justices decreed Truman's actions unconstitutional, and reversed the order.
+Truman claimed that he needed the raw materials for the Korean War effort.
+A group of 9 justices decreed Truman's actions unconstitutional and reversed the order.